Menu

 Distribution

-People over 18 cannot distribute to people under 18.
+People 18 or over cannot distribute to people under 18.
 The fact that the person believed the youth to be 18 or older is not a defence unless the person took reasonable steps to determine their age.

 Youth under 18 who distribute less than 5 grams will not face criminal prosecution but may still face penalties under provincial legislation.